vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 ## Create a Powershell profile

-The rest of the configuration is defined in a Powershell profile.
-This file is basically a script that runs when Powershell starts and it can contain commands, aliases, functions, variables, modules, etc.
+The rest of the configuration is defined in a PowerShell profile.
+This file is basically a script that runs when PowerShell starts and it can contain commands, aliases, functions, variables, modules, etc.

 The `$PROFILE` variable stores the path to the PowerShell profile for the current user and current host.
 If you installed PowerShell for the first time, you most likely don't have this directory on your computer.
 In any case, to create it without any risk of overwriting an existing profile, use the following command: